 I’m a computer scientist interested in machine learning, distributed systems, and pure mathematics.
 I enjoy researching deep learning approaches to vision and language problems as well as building large-scale production systems that use these neural networks to accomplish interesting objectives.
 Professionally, I’m a Principal Machine Learning Engineer at Workday.
 Academically, I’m a student at the University of Colorado Boulder where I’m pursuing a degree in Mathematics.

-In the past, I’ve worked as a Software Engineer at companies like Facebook and Etsy.
+In the past, I’ve worked as a Software Engineer at Facebook and Etsy.
 I was also the Co-Founder and CTO of an infrastructure analytics company where I built a completely remote engineering organization and raised 9.6 million dollars in venture funding.

 While working at Facebook in 2014, I created and open-sourced a tool called osquery which exposes a SQL interface to a fleet of computers for fast, flexible operating system monitoring.
 Osquery has since become a foundational tool in the information security and compliance industries.

 Outside of work, I’m an avid outdoors enthusiast.
 I like to train for and participate in a variety of mountain sports including rock climbing, skiing, and adventure motorcycling.
 I also play the electric and upright bass.
 The bass fulfills an extremely foundational role in the rhythmic structure of music and that has always drawn me to the instrument.